Know the Laws: New York

 Another exception to the home state rule exists in the case of filing for temporary emergency custody in a state that a parent and child have recently arrived in.
 See Can I get temporary emergency custody? for more information.

 * NY Dom Rel § 76(1)

-If you have recently arrived in NY state, and NY is not the home state of the child, a federal law called the UCCJEA allows for a person to file for temporary emergency custody in a state other than the home state if:
+If you have recently arrived in New York state, and New York is not the home state of the child, a federal law called the UCCJEA allows for a person to file for temporary emergency custody in a state other than the home state if:

 Maybe.
 For information on trying to modify a final NY custody order in another state, or an out-of-state custody order in NY, please see our Changing a final custody order page in the general custody information section.
 This will tell you what factors a judge should consider when deciding whether or not to transfer your case to a new state.

 The custody process is often complicated.
 Therefore, we recommend that you talk to a lawyer about any custody questions you have.
 To find legal services in NY, go to our NY Finding a Lawyer page.
-To find legal services in a state other than NY, select that state from the Where to Find Help tab on the top of this page and then click Finding a Lawyer.
+To find legal services in a state other than New York, go to Finding a Lawyer and select your state from the drop-down menu.

 WomensLaw.org would like to thank the Domestic Violence Project of the Urban Justice Center for their help with the original version of this material.